 Launched in April 2011, CMA ‘Close Up’ honors a CMA ‘Member of the Month’ by recognising individual constituents and their achievements by featuring them in an article and interview online.

-Tony Byworth was the first international member to receive the honour and the article concluded with glowing praise from one of his long-term clients, Garth Brooks.
+Tony Byworth was the first international member to receive the honour and the article concluded with glowing praise from Garth Brooks, one of Tony Byworth’s long-term clients.

 In late 2011, despite being in what he termed ‘semi-retirement’, Tony Byworth continued to remain active within the country music scene and was responsible for bringing Will Banister to a wider audience following his discovery of Will during one of his many trips to Nashville.

 On Sunday 2 September 2012, Tony Byworth was inducted into the British Country Music Hall of Fame; the presentation took place at the British Country Music Awards.
-The other inductees were the much acclaimed artist/band leader Jon Derek (who died in 2011, with the award accepted by his son, Mark Derek) and legendary BBC broadcaster Bob Harris.
+The other inductees were the much acclaimed artist / band leader Jon Derek (who passed in 2011, with the award accepted by his son, Mark Derek) and legendary BBC radio broadcaster Bob Harris.